gregwhitworth/scrollWidthPolyfill/README.md

 Changelist
 ------------------
+* Tested it in the Latest EdgeHTML 17 build to verify that it still works, added grunt minifier since my earlier version (I can't recall what I was using) actually broke the minified version.
-*Version 1.1* This now has fallback to the previous scrollWidth so this is safe to use in conjuction with the regulare scrollWidth.
+* This now has fallback to the previous scrollWidth so this is safe to use in conjuction with the regular scrollWidth.
 Made a few perf improvements and made a change to take interop issues between IE11 and Edge.

 Usage
 ------------------